-The Edinburgh Regional Procurement Team (ERPT) is a regional procurement shared service whose aim and objectives are to maximise: value, commercial leverage, sustainability and best practices across all the Member Institutions.
-ERPT will be closely aligned to both APUC and the sectors' procurement related / involved activities which have developed substantially over recent years in various different ways, with historically both APUC and institutions implementing a variety of different solutions and approaches to meet the varying needs of the different member institutions.
+Edinburgh College is part of The Edinburgh Regional Procurement Team (ERPT), which is a regional procurement shared service whose aims and objectives are to maximise: value, commercial leverage, sustainability and best practices across all the member institutions.
+The ERPT will be closely aligned to both APUC and the sectors' procurement related / involved activities which have developed substantially over recent years in various different ways, with historically both APUC and institutions implementing a variety of different solutions and approaches to meet the varying needs of the different member institutions.

-Current membership of the ERPT are Edinburgh Napier University (ENU) and Edinburgh College (EC)
+Current membership of the ERPT is Edinburgh College (EC) and Edinburgh Napier University (ENU).

-This Strategy has been designed to ensure legislative compliance with the Procurement Reform (Scotland) Act 20141 and other relevant legislation and is aligned with the ERPT Member Institutions and the Scottish Funding Council's key strategic outcomes as detailed in the Member Institutions respective Outcome Agreements2 and Corporate Strategies3.
+This Strategy has been designed to ensure legislative compliance with the Procurement Reform (Scotland) Act 2014 and other relevant legislation and is aligned with the ERPT Member Institutions and the Scottish Funding Council's key strategic outcomes as detailed in the member institutions respective Outcome Agreements and Corporate Strategies.

-The key elements of the new legislation:
+The key elements of the legislation:

-- require publication of a procurement strategy4 - require publication of a public contracts register on our external website5 - increase the scope of regulated procurements6 - require publication of an annual procurement report7 - require us to meet the sustainable procurement duty8
+- requires publication of a procurement strategy - requires publication of a public contracts register on our external website - increases the scope of regulated procurements - requires publication of an annual procurement report - requires the College to meet its sustainable procurement duty

-This Strategy sets challenging but realistic goals for the development of our procurement activities over the next 12 months which will be subject to regular and transparent review.
+This Strategy sets challenging but realistic goals in the development of our procurement activities over the next 12 months which will be subject to regular and transparent review.